AI Cannot Replace the Atomic Human

 • Question: Whose problems do AI agents solve?

-• Risk: Optimizing for measurable metrics, missing real needs
+• Risk: Optimising for measurable metrics, missing real needs

 Il Made in Italy e l’Intelligenza Artificiale